seanivore/freelance-payments/assets/docs/AI_CONTEXT_PRIMER.md

 - Verify Stripe publishable key is correct
 - Check network tab - is API call succeeding?

+**Workflow cancellation pattern:**
+- **Normal behavior**: User push with JSON changes → Initial checks may cancel → Auto-update commit → All checks pass
+- **This is expected**: The auto-update commit is what actually does the work
+- **If all checks pass on user push**: No JSON changes detected, no Stripe operations needed
+- **If checks cancel on user push**: JSON changes detected, Stripe operations will happen in auto-update commit

 ---

 ## Common Pitfalls